Hootsuite says could go public sooner after Shopify IPO success

 Ottawa-based Shopify's shares rose as much as 69 percent in the e-commerce software maker's U.S. debut on Thursday, giving it a $2 billion-plus valuation.

-The CEO of Vancouver-based Hootsuite, which sells software to manage social media to companies and organizations, said the investor enthusiasm for Shopify's launch bolsters their own plans.
+The CEO of Vancouver-based Hootsuite, which sells software to manage social media to companies and organisations, said the investor enthusiasm for Shopify's launch bolsters their own plans.

 "I've talked about 18 to 24 months, but I'm very bullish given the success that Shopify has had, and maybe we will want to speed that up a little bit," Ryan Holmes said at the Canadian Venture Capital and Private Equity Association's annual conference in Vancouver.

-The CEO of D2L Corp, an e-learning company formerly known as Desire2Learn, echoed that sentiment on the sidelines of a Toronto conference, while steering clear of acknowledging a specific IPO plan.
+The CEO of D2L Corp, an e-learning company formerly known as Desire2Learn, echoed that sentiment on the sidelines of a Toronto conference, whilst steering clear of acknowledging a specific IPO plan.

 "It does nothing to slow it down," D2L's John Baker said.
 "If anything it reinforces that that's a great viable option for us if we choose to go down that path in the future."